skanderboudawara/skanderboudawara/README.md

 ---
 ## 👨‍💻 About Me
-I am a data enthusiast, self-taught and passionate about data topics.
-Today, I work as a data engineer for Airbus on Skywise platform, manipulating a large amount of data to build pipelines and clean and analyze engineering datasets.
+I am a highly motivated and self-taught data analyst/engineer with a passion for leveraging data to drive real-world solutions.
+Currently, I am a data engineer at Airbus, where I am responsible for building and maintaining data pipelines, and cleaning and analyzing large datasets on the Skywise platform.

-On my GitHub, you will find my projects built from the ground up, from the idea all the way to solving real-life problems with code.
+On my GitHub, you can find a collection of projects that I have developed from concept to completion, showcasing my ability to turn ideas into functional solutions for real-world challenges through code.

-I have also managed and produced Arabic videos to simplify the scientific aspects for an audience of more than 200k on YouTube. ✨ Khormologia ✨ '(Closed in 2021)
+I have also managed and created Arabic educational videos to simplify scientific concepts for an audience of over 200k on YouTube through the channel "Khormologia", for a period of 4 years.

-Do not hesitate to contact me through my LinkedIn Profile
+Please feel free to reach out to me via my LinkedIn profile.
 <p>
 <a href="https://www.linkedin.com/in/skanderboudawara/">
 <img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/>